DESIGN OF LOGISTIC SYSTEM SUPPORTED BY DIGITAL FACTORY

 Jozef HNÁT *, Beáta FURMANNOVÁ **

-Design of the logistics system represents an important part of the production system design.
+AbstractThis paper is focused on application of digital factory tools in the logistics planning process.
+We have used software Tecnomatix Process Designer which represents complex PLM solution for digital factory.
+Environment of logistics module, main workflow and basic functionalities of this module are described here.
+1. INTRODUCTIONDesign of the logistics system represents an important part of the production system design.
 Production can`t exist without supply of material from the warehouse to the workplace and transport of products from the workplace to the warehouse of finished products.
 Therefore it is necessary to create appropriate routes, to define appropriate transported quantities, to choose the technology to be used in warehouses for transport, etc. New technologies are developed rapidly and enterprises have to think about their implementation into the strategy (which technologies to use and in which specific areas to increase company`s KPIs).
 Tecnomatix Process Designer is a digital manufacturing solution for manufacturing process planning in a 3D environment.
 Process Designer is a major enabler of speed-to-market by allowing manufacturing organizations to bridge product and process design with integrated authoring capabilities that leverage digital product development resulting in faster launch and higher production quality.

-Tecnomatix Process Designer facilitates the authoring and validation of manufacturing processes from concept and detailed engineering through production planning.
+2. TECNOMATIX PROCESS DESIGNER - LOGISTICSTecnomatix Process Designer facilitates the authoring and validation of manufacturing processes from concept and detailed engineering through production planning.
 Process Designer enables manufacturers to develop, capture and re-use process plans.
 Furthermore, process design teams can compare alternatives to develop and select best manufacturing strategies that meet specific business requirements.
 In a 3D virtual environment, Process Designer is a collaborative platform that enables distributed enterprise teams to evaluate process plans and alternatives, optimize and estimate throughput and costs, plan for variants and changes and coordinate production resources.

 Part of this solution is the Logistics module which provides users with a basic data model of logistic objects, allowing them to build logistics-specific planning projects and manage the relevant data.